Automating-GIS-processes/site/docs/lessons/lesson-6/retrieve-data-from-openstreetmap.md

 ### Points-of-interest

 Point-of-interest (POI) is a generic concept that describes point locations that represent places of interest.
-As `osmnx.geometries_from_place()` can download any geometry data contained in the OpenStreetMap database, it can also be used to download any kind of POI data.
+As `osmnx.features_from_place()` can download any geometry data contained in the OpenStreetMap database, it can also be used to download any kind of POI data.

 In OpenStreetMap, many POIs are described using the [`amenity`